pfheatwole/thesis/source/introduction.rst

     :cite:`mulder1999NonlinearAircraftFlight`.)
 As a kinematics-based method,
     the models are built around *specific forces* and angular rates instead of aerodynamic forces and moments.
-As such, it is more concerned with **what** an aircraft will do, now and moments **why**.
+As such, it is more concerned with **describing** and aircraft's motion instead of **explaining** its motion.

-    In my project, the **why** is the most important aspect.
-I can't use kinematics-only filtering because it neglects the very thing I'm interested in: why the wing moves a particular way (ie, it depends on the wind).
+    In my project, the explanation is the most important aspect: the aircraft motion is the result of interactions with the wind.
+That interaction is the key relationship between what we know (position) and what we want (wind), which is why I can't use kinematics-only filtering.

   * I'm calling my efforts in this paper "flight reconstruction" because it's not just the path of the wing I'm interested in.
+I'm also reconstruction the environment of the flight (the wind and control inputs).

 I'd like to decompose this project into a collection of subtasks, then discuss